MadiSophia/RE3/README.md

 plot_height_in <- 6.5
 plot_dpi       <- 300
 ```
-## Step 6 Identifying drivers of resilience, resistance, and recovery  (optional)
+## Step 5 Environmental variable selection (optional)
-I already calculated several climatic and environmental and climating drives for the selected NFI points.
-In this module we will see how they relate to the various metrics using Generalized linear models.
+I already calculated environmental variables for the selected NFI points.
+In this module we check the colinearity of them for model selection.
 ## References

 - Bloom et al. (2025). *Ecological Indicators*. https://doi.org/10.1016/j.ecolind.2025.113757